pyblosxom/pyblosxom/docs/source/deploy_staticrendering.rst

    If you can't or don't want to do that, then just untar the pyblosxom .tar.gz file into a directory.

-   If you're using a version of PyBlosxom prior to 1.4, when you're copying the ``pyblosxom.cgi`` and ``config.py`` files, you don't have to put them in a CGI directory--you can put them in any directory you have permissions in.
+   If you're using a version of PyBlosxom prior to 1.4, when you're copying the ``pyblosxom.cgi`` and ``config.py`` files, you don't have to put them in a CGI directory---you can put them in any directory you have permissions in.

    For example, I created a directory ``/home/joe/pyblosxom/`` and put both files in there.